andreasabo-ibbme/fractal_generator/README.md

 ```

 ## Building and Installation
-These instructions have bee tested on Windows 10 Home build 19044.1586, GCC 10.3.0
+These instructions have been tested on Windows 10 Home build 19044.1586, GCC 10.3.0

 ```
 # Configure the library
-cmake -S . -B build -G Ninja      # You can select your preferred generator (using Ninja here)
+cmake -S . -B build -G Ninja      # You can select your preferred generator

 # Build and install
 cmake --build build